MP2024/UWGD_2026/README.md

 The data extraction part is represented by a script workflow.sh.
 To execute the script use: \
 `./workflow.sh`

+### Workflow.sh
+This script takes a vcf file as an input and produces a tsv file with two columns---DP and mutation type---as its output.

 ## 2. Data Analysis (R)